Families of Berkovich spaces: Algebraic flatness versus analytic flatness

+We are now interested in the converse of Lemma~\ref{lem-gagaflat-easy}.
+We are first going to mention in \ref{ss-gagaflat-finite} and \ref{ss-gagaflat-rigid} two special cases in which it is more or less well-known.
+Then we shall generalize \ref{ss-gagaflat-finite} to any morphism between schemes of finite type over a {\em given} affinoid algebra (Proposition \ref{prop-gagaflat-ft}), and hence prove (Theorem \ref{th-gagaflat-hard}) a GAGA principle for a morphism between affinoid spaces that extends both \ref{ss-gagaflat-finite} and \ref{ss-gagaflat-rigid}.

-\trois{gagafflb} Let~$Y\to X$ be a {\em finite} morphism between affinoid spaces, let~$y\in Y$ and let~$\bf y$ be its image on~$\sch Y$.
-If~$\sch F$ is a coherent sheaf on~$Y$, then~$\sch F$ is naively~$X$-flat at~$y$ if and only if it is~$\sch X$-flat at~$\bf y$: this is essentially prop.
-3.2.1 of \cite{brk2} -- the latter is written only for~$\sch F=\sch O_Y$, but its proof works actually for any coherent sheaf.
+Let~$Y\to X$ be a {\em finite} morphism between affinoid spaces, let $y$ be a point of $Y$ and let $\mathscr F$ is a coherent sheaf on~$Y$.
+The coherent sheaf $\mathscr F$ is naively~$X$-flat at~$y$ if and only if $\mathscr F\al$ is $X\al$-flat at $y\al$: this is essentially \Prop 3.2.1 of \cite{berkovich1993} -- the latter is written only for~$\mathscr F=\mathscr O_Y$, but using Lemma \ref{lem-cohsheaf-finflat} one can easily easily adapt it so that it works for any coherent sheaf.